 The Internet is a place for all people, regardless of their hardware, software, language, or location.
 The Web has the potential to be accessible to people with a wide range of hearing, movement, sight, or cognitive abilities.
-However, sometimes the Internet creates barriers of communication, which then deters people with disabilities from using this technology.
+However, sometimes the Internet creates barriers to communication, which then deters people with disabilities from using this technology.

-At ADA Site Compliance, we know a thing or two about ensuring that your website is accessible, inclusive, and satisfying for those with disabilities.
+At ADA Site Compliance, we know a thing or two about ensuring that your website is accessible, inclusive and satisfying for those with disabilities.
 With our expertise in legal and compliance, we’re able to help you along the way.
 Read on to learn more about website accessibility.

 What is Web Accessibility?

 It’s not just about coding – it’s focused on the user experience.
 Website accessibility describes a website that is fully designed and developed for people with disabilities to effectively navigate.
 Web accessibility includes all types of disabilities that affect access to the Web, including auditory, cognitive, neurological, physical, speech, and visual.
 Ensuring your website is compliant with the ADA (Americans with Disabilities Act) means having these assistive elements easily accessible for your website visitors.

 Changing the Conversation about Accessibility

 At ADA Site Compliance, we have one central premise of our mission: Software-based solutions offer great value, but do not and cannot replace human subjectivity in the ADA accessibility and compliance journey.

 Our experts at ADA Site Compliance believe digital accessibility must be built into the DNA of businesses and government organizations.
 Having one person champion efforts without buy-in from all often fails.
 All websites, apps, videos, and documents should be built with usability as a priority.
 We give every client the digital tools they need to become fully accessible.

 Industry Best Practices